run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/link-activity-to-service-contract.md

     -  **Incidents**: This activity follows the same principle of registration of requests, for the link of an incident to the successful service contract, just follow the guidelines described in the previous item.

+    !!!
+Abstract "NOTE"

+        On the Request and Incident activities, when you link it or edit it, it's possible to set the "Cost of Service" for each one of them.

     -  **Procedure**: This activity follows the same principle of registration of requests and incidents, to link a procedure to the successful service contract,